 Directed by David Serero, this production of MERCHANT OF VENICE - William Shakespeare's play about a 16th-century Venetian merchant who defaults on a considerable loan provided by Shylock, a Jewish moneylender -- features Jewish ladino songs of the era.
 Ladino was the language of Sephardic Spanish Jews before they were expelled from Spain following the Inquisition in 1492, a language they took with them as they settled in other parts of the world.

 Featured in the cast of MERCHANT are David Serero as Shylock; Justin Waldo as Antonio; Dina Desmone as Portia; Joseph Talluto as Bassanio; Sean Dube as Morocco/Salerio/Duke; and Noriko Sunamoto on the piano.

 The MERCHANT OF VENICE will perform on January 13 at 3 p.m.; January 17 at 7 p.m.; January 19 at 8 p.m.; and January 21 at 3 p.m.
 Tickets are $26 and $36.

 To purchase tickets: asfmerchant2016.bpt.me or 1-800-8383006.

-NABUCCO - Giuseppe Verdi's renowned opera about the Babylonian Jews exile during Biblical times - will perform April 6-17; David Serero will star as the title role of Nabucco, featuring others soloists.
-OTHELLO - which will be performed in a Jewish Moroccan tradition, bringing Shakespeare's drama of race, deceit and murder back to its origins - will run June 14-28 starring David Serero as Othello.
+NABUCCO - Giuseppe Verdi's renowned opera about the Babylonian Jews's exile during Biblical times - will perform April 6-17; David Serero will star in the title role of Nabucco, featuring other soloists.
+OTHELLO - which will be performed in a Jewish Moroccan tradition, bringing Shakespeare's drama of race, deceit, and murder back to its origins - will run June 14-28 starring David Serero as Othello.